Brunelleschi's Dome: climb guide and engineering story

 How different is the view from the dome vs. the Campanile?

 The Campanile terrace sits at the same height as the drum of the dome — giving you a view that looks across to the dome itself, which is impossible from the dome’s own terrace.
 The dome’s lantern terrace is slightly higher and gives a wider panorama.
 Both are excellent; if you can do only one, the dome is the more dramatic architectural experience.
+Giotto’s Campanile has its own dedicated guide if you want the full comparison: see Giotto’s Campanile.

 Top experiences